TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Seo/XmlSitemap.rst

 It is possible to generate XML sitemaps for SEO purposes without using 3rd party plugins.
 When this feature is enabled, a sitemap index file is created with one or more sitemaps in it.
 By default, there will be one sitemap that contains all pages of the current site and language.
-Per each site and language, you can render a different sitemap.
+You can render different sitemaps for each site and language.

 .. note::
    The XML sitemap is provided by the optional system extension